Froschi1860/examination_2/README.md

 * Fabian Fröschl
 * Wibecka Oliver

-All code was developed in a collaborative manner.
+All code was developed in a collaborative manner.\n

 The project structure and Makefile were created using the template at https://gitlab.com/mikael-roos/python-template/-/tree/main.